viniciusvdias/pdm/finalproject/20251/G6/README.md

 ## 1. Context and motivation

-- Use data extracted from cab trips at New York to get some insights, for exemple:
+- Use data extracted from cab trips at New York to get some insights, for example:
   - Day of week with more cab trips registered
   - Hour of day with more cab trips registered